-The symptoms of TIA are typically of short duration and in the majority of cases there are no notable symptoms present upon patient presentation.
-As a result, it is important to create a thorough history of the event by asking the patient to describe the symptoms experienced.
-Common symptoms indicative of TIA that may be reported include abnormality of facial muscles, difficulty speaking and weakness in the arms.
+The symptoms of a TIA are typically of short duration and, in the majority of cases, there are no notable symptoms that are evident upon patient presentation.
+As a result, it is important to create a thorough history of the event by asking the patient to describe the symptoms he/she experienced.
+Common symptoms indicative of TIA that may be reported include abnormality of facial muscles, difficulty speaking and/or weakness in the arms.

-History of other health conditions should also be discussed, as TIA is strongly linked to cardiovascular disease and diabetes.
-It is also important consider family history of TIA and stroke, as patients with close family members affected by these conditions are more likely to suffer themselves.
+Obtaining a history of other health conditions should also occur, as a TIA is strongly linked to cardiovascular disease (CVD) and diabetes.
+It is also important consider whether the patient has a family history of TIA and/or stroke, as patients with close family members who have been affected by these conditions are at a great risk.

-High level of cholesterol in the blood stream is often responsible, as it increases the likelihood of atherosclerotic plaque development and narrowing of the blood vessels.
-Additionally, high blood glucose and related hemoglobin factors can be indicative of uncontrolled diabetes, which is a significant risk factor for both TIA and stroke.
+A high level of cholesterol in the blood is often responsible for a TIA, as it increases the likelihood of atherosclerotic plaque development and narrowing of the blood vessels.
+Additionally, high blood glucose levels and related hemoglobin factors can also be indicative of uncontrolled diabetes, which is a significant risk factor for both TIA and stroke.

 In some cases, a transthoracic or transesophageal echocardiogram can help to determine the involvement of the heart and atrial fibrillation in causing the TIA.
 This involves the placement of a transducer across the chest or in the esophagus of the patient, which emits ultrasound waves to depict the activity of the heart.

-Scans of the brain are not necessary in all cases, but may be useful to determine the area of the brain that was affected by the attack.
+Scans of the brain are not necessary in all TIA cases; however, they may be useful in determining the area of the brain that was affected by the attack.

-Magnetic resonance imaging (MRI) is the most common type of scan that is used for this purpose, which generates a 3-dimensional image of the brain or related arteries with a strong magnetic field.
-Alternatively, computerized tomography (CT) scan can be utilized to create a similar image of the brain and arteries.
+Magnetic resonance imaging (MRI) is the most common type of scan that is used for this purpose, as it generates a three-dimensional (3D) image of the brain and its related arteries with a strong magnetic field.
+Alternatively, a computerized tomography (CT) scan can be utilized to create a similar image of the brain and arteries.

-When making a diagnosis of transient ischemic attack, it is prudent to consider other health conditions that present with similar symptoms to ensure the correct diagnosis is drawn and an appropriate management plan is created.
-Other conditions that have related symptoms include:
+When making a diagnosis of a TIA, it is prudent to consider other health conditions that can present with similar symptoms in order to ensure that the correct diagnosis is drawn and an appropriate management plan is created.
+Other conditions that have similar symptoms to a TIA include:

 - Migraine with aura